 Archaeology of European societies between the Mesolithic and Iron Age; how ideas about Europe's prehistoric past have been used for political purposes.

 ANTH:3240 Cultural Resources Management Archaeology: Practice and Practicalities3 s.h.

-Cultural Resources Management (CRM) archaeology as the largest sector of archaeological research in the United States in terms of employment, funding, and field- and lab-related activity; investigate the past, navigate the complexities of compliance requirements from federal, state, and local regulations concerning historic preservation; introduction to the legal, procedural, and practical foundations of CRM archaeology; prepare students for employment by acquisition of skills from project planning through dissemination of results.
+Cultural Resources Management (CRM) archaeology as the largest sector of archaeological research in the United States in terms of employment, funding, field- and lab-related activity; students investigate the past and navigate complexities of compliance requirements from federal, state, and local regulations concerning historic preservation; introduction to legal, procedural, and practical foundations of CRM archaeology; preparation for employment by acquisition of skills from project planning through dissemination of results.
 Prerequisites: ANTH:1201.
 Recommendations: completion of other anthropology, geography, history, or Native American studies courses.

 ANTH:3241 Lithic Analysis in Archaeology3 s.h.